-- Complete isolation of the +1 transmitter from lightning strikes
+- Complete isolation of the +1 transmitter when it is off-air

 4+1 Implementation Example

-In this example four Nautel NV series FM broadcast transmitters (A through D) plus one backup transmitter are configured with a series of coaxial switches that are part of a 4+1 switch matrix, RDS and audio program switchers, and a Nautel system controller.
+In this example four Nautel GV Series FM broadcast transmitters (A through D) plus one backup transmitter are configured with a series of coaxial switches that are part of a 4+1 switch matrix, and a Nautel SC4 controller.

 Each transmitter (A through D) operates individually at one frequency between 87.5 MHz and 108.0 MHz.
 The system is designed to allow the backup transmitter to be used in place of any one of the main transmitters in the event of a main transmitter failure.
 The +1 transmitter can back up only one transmitter at a time.
-A 50 kW dummy load acts as the dummy load for the backup transmitter or the transmitter that the backup is replacing.
+A 50 ohm load acts as the test load for the backup transmitter or the transmitter that the backup is replacing.

 Additional Implementation Details

-- The +1 transmitter must be able to broadcast each of the other transmitters.
+- The +1 transmitter must be able to broadcast each of the other transmitters programming.

-- The transmitter system is controlled by the Nautel SC1 system controller.
-The SC1 provides all the control, monitoring and metering circuitry for the 4+1 NV series transmitter system.
+- The transmitter system is controlled by the Nautel SC4 system controller.
+The SC4 provides all the control, monitoring, and metering circuitry for the N+1 FM transmitter system.

-- The SC1 system controller provides the necessary ‘program select’ control signal to the audio program switcher and RDS program switcher to select the appropriate program inputs to apply to the backup transmitter.
+- The SC4 system controller delivers the ‘program select’ control signal to the audio program switcher, directing it to choose the suitable program inputs for the backup transmitter.

-- The 4+1 switch matrix contains four motorized coaxial switches (S1 through S4), one for each of the four main transmitters.
+- The N+1 switch matrix contains N motorized coaxial switches (S1 through SN), one for each of the N main transmitters.
 Each switch controls the routing of its associated transmitter’s RF output, either directing it to an antenna output or to the dummy load.
-The position of these switches is controlled by the SC1 system controller.
+The position of these switches is controlled by the SC4 system controller.